crccheck/recipes/recipes/cookies.md

 This can be prepped in advance.
 I found that a Talenti container is the perfect size.

-+ 230g AP flour
++ 460g AP flour
-+ 1 t baking soda
++ 2 t baking soda
-+ 1 t cream of tartar
++ 2 t cream of tartar

 - Combine dry into wet
 - wrap and chill for 30m

 - preheat oven to 375-F
 - make balls.
 Work quickly so the butter stays chilled.
-- roll in ~2T cinnamon sugar mix
+- roll in ~2T cinnamon/sugar mix
 - bake 8 minutes

 Things to experiment with: